uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 Firstly, you will need to generate a pair of keys using the key generator interactive.
 You should *keep the private key secret*, and *publicly announce the public key* so that your friends can send you messages (e.g. put it on the whiteboard, or email it to some friends).
-Make sure you save your keys somewhere so you don’t forget them – a text file would be best.
+Make sure you save your keys somewhere so you don’t forget them &ndash; a text file would be best.

 {interactive slug="rsa-key-generator" type="in-page"}

+{panel type="curiosity"}

+# What do those characters mean?

+When you generate a key in the components format, the interactive gives you five variables required for the RSA algorithm.
+We won't go into the algorithm itself, nor how these values are calculated.
+But, if you are curious, these are what the variables represent:

+- e: Public key exponent.
+- n: The product of two large prime numbers, p & q.
+- p: Large prime number #1.
+- q: Large prime number #2.
+- d: Private key exponent.

+When you generate a key in one of the PKCS (Public Key Cryptography Standards) formats, the interactive gives you keys in a format that is nicer for computers to use.
+These keys are what get passed around in actual RSA cryptography, but are a lot harder to understand just by looking at them.

+You can find out more about the algorithm and variables used [on Wikipedia](https://simple.wikipedia.org/wiki/RSA_algorithm).

+{panel end}

 {panel type="teacher-note"}